 Hex color #000106 is a variation of "Black".
 It's labeled as "black".
 When humans think of black in brand logos, they might associate it with: sophistication, being slick, portable devices, technology, and having a sense of mystery.
 The color typically isn't associated with energy.
-NC State University, Ninjas in Pyjamas, and 68 others are using a color close to Black in their branding.
+Ninjas in Pyjamas, Blackberry, and 68 others are using a color close to Black in their branding.
 (Explore brands using Black).

 In RGB colorspace, the hexadecimal color #000106 is created using 0% red, 0.4% green, and 2.4% blue.
 In CMYK colorspace, you can make the color using 100% cyan, 83.3% magenta, 0% yellow, and 97.7% black.